Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

-General-purpose \acp{zkp} and in particular \acp{snark} hence introduce a novel paradigm of certificate verification: Instead of sending credentials to the verifier, who then runs the cryptographic verification algorithm, and instead of constructing specific mathematical tricks using the information in the credential in \ac{cl} signatures, the \emph{holder} runs the verification algorithm privately on their device using the locally stored credential(s), and only sends the verification result and selected attributes or predicates that need to be disclosed to the verifier~\citep{delignat2016cinderella}.
-To allow the verifier to trust in this verification result, the holder creates a \ac{zkp} that attests the correct execution of the verification program and sends it to the verifier, yet without sharing any details about the inputs, and intermediary results of running the credential verification algorithm on a credential.
-In other words, a \acp{zkp} can convince the verifier that the verification algorithm that the holder ran terminated with the specified result (e.g., ``the holder knows a credential that is indeed issued by an institution with public key X and the corresponding private binding key.
-The credentials is neither expired nor revoked, and the first name according to the credential is Alice'').
-Figure~\ref{fig:issuance_and_verification} illustrates the overall flow of issuing a credential and performing a \ac{vp} with a general-purpose \ac{zkp}, which hardly differs from a \ac{vp} as implemented in, for instance, Hyperledger Aries (see, e.g., \citet{schlatt2021kyc}).
+General-purpose \acp{zkp} and in particular \acp{snark} hence introduce a novel paradigm of \acp{vp}: Instead of sending credentials to the verifier, who then runs the cryptographic verification algorithm, and instead of presenting highly specialized mathematical tricks using the information in the credential in popular anonymous credential constructions, the \emph{holder} runs the verification algorithm on their device using the locally stored credential(s), and only sends the verification result and selected attributes or predicates that need to be disclosed to the verifier~\citep{kosba2015coco,delignat2016cinderella}.
+To allow the verifier to trust in this verification result, the holder also creates a \ac{zkp} that certifies the correct execution of the verification program and sends it to the verifier, yet without sharing any details about the inputs and intermediary results of running the credential verification algorithm.
+In other words, a \acp{zkp} can convince the verifier that the verification algorithm that the holder ran terminated with the specified result.
+As such, the ``statement'' to be proven in zero-knowledge can be of the form ``the holder knows a credential that was indeed issued by an institution with public key 0x1234 (i.e., digitally signed by the corresponding secret key), and the holder knows the secret key associated with the binding public key.
+Moreover, the credential is neither expired nor revoked, and the first name according to the credential is Alice''.
+Figure~\ref{fig:issuance_and_verification} illustrates the overall flow of issuing a credential and performing a \ac{vp} with a general-purpose \ac{zkp}, which hardly differs from \acp{vp} building on special-purpose \acp{zkp} (see, e.g., \citet{schlatt2021kyc}).